 While you can use the backend of your eCommerce or simply stick to spreadsheets to manage your orders, these prove to be inefficient.
 For instance, if the sales rep has to place an order on his own, he does not have direct access to the current status of the inventory levels or delivery dates which makes the whole process much more time-consuming.
 Not only does it waste time, but it also leads to inaccuracies regarding your inventory levels.

-B2B businesses that process over 100 orders daily can rather either consider investing in an enterprise resource planning software (ERP), a standalone order management software (OMS) or a B2B operations platform.
+B2B businesses that process over 100 orders daily can also consider investing in an enterprise resource planning software (ERP), a standalone order management software (OMS) or a B2B operations platform.
 With such a system in place, your sales team will be able to work much more efficiently.

 ERP software solutions offer various features that can help you with inventory management, order management, financial management, purchases, customer relationship management, and logistics.
 One of the drawbacks of going this route is that this type of software is not tailored for specific types of businesses and sectors.
 So, you might end up having to pay for functionality that you do not require.
 Another con is that in many instances this type of software is hard to learn.
 You will most likely end up requiring more time to implement this system compared to other types of tech designed for B2B businesses.